 Field investigation and sample collection

-By special permission of the Direção-Geral do Patrimonio Cultural and the Mosteiro da Batalha authorities, 12 pieces of detached stone fragments were collected for destructive/non-destructive characterization according to the protocol.
+With special permission from the Direção-Geral do Patrimonio Cultural and the Mosteiro da Batalha authorities, 12 pieces of detached stone fragments were collected for destructive/non-destructive characterisation, according to the protocol.
 The collected stone fragments came from various parts of the monastery, as labelled in Figure 2.

-The quarry Pidiogo and Valinho do Rei were marked in a document released by Batalha Municipality [9].
-Approximate orientation of Reguengo do Fetal, Cabeço do Roxo and Outeiro de Sebastião was recorded in the book “O restauro do Mosteiro da Batalha” [10], whereas their exact location was lost nowadays and was discovered by the authors of the current study.
-However, unfortunately one restoration quarry (Carvalhos) could still not be found after many efforts, owning to its renaming during the past century.
-Field trips were made to five quarries (Figure 3), the latitude and longitude were recorded with help of Google Earth.
-Dozens of samples were collected and marked with the corresponding origin, among which 18 samples were from Valinho do Rei and Pidiogo which were believed to be the original quarries for construction of the monastery in the 15th and 16th century, 16 samples from Reguengo do Fetal, Cabeço do Roxo and Outeiro de Sebastião which were the restoration quarries in the 19th century.
+The location of the Pidiogo and Valinho do Rei quarries were indicated in a document released by Batalha Municipality [9].
+The approximate location of Reguengo do Fetal, Cabeço do Roxo and Outeiro de Sebastião was recorded in the book ‘O restauro do Mosteiro da Batalha’ [10], although their exact location had been lost and only rediscovered by the authors of the current study.
+However, despite considerable efforts, it was not possible to find one restoration quarry, Carvalhos, because it had been renamed during the last century.
+Field trips were made to five quarries (Figure 3), and the latitude and longitude were recorded with the help of Google Earth.
+Dozens of samples were collected and marked with their corresponding origin, of which 18 samples were from Valinho do Rei and Pidiogo, believed to be the original quarries used in the construction of the monastery in the 15th and 16th centuries, and 16 samples were from Reguengo do Fetal, Cabeço do Roxo and Outeiro de Sebastião, used as the restoration quarries in the 19th century.

-Thin section petrography
+Thin-section petrography